atar-axis/xpadneo/docs/CONFIGURATION.md

     * `16` if your controller boots in Linux mode (auto-detected, do not change manually)
     * `32` if you prefer to use Nintendo button mappings (i.e., 8BitDo controllers, defaults to off)
     * `64` if your controller has a awkwardly mapped Share button (auto-detected, do not set manually)
+    * `128` if your controller uses motor-enable bits in reverse
+    * `256` if your controller uses motor-enable bits with trigger and main motors swapped
+    * `512` to avoid having your controller misdetected by heuristics (please report a bug)
 * 'disable_shift_mode' (default 0)
   * Let's you disable Xbox logo button shift behavior
   * '0' Xbox logo button will be used as shift